joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/07-pipeline-improvements.md

         type: after
     ```

-### Analysis Error
+### Fail On Analysis Error

-There's currently a vulnerability related to `org.apache.thrift:libthrift`, which is part of `quarkus-smallrey-opentracing`.
+At the time of writing (June 2020), there is a vulnerability related to `org.apache.thrift:libthrift`, which is part of `quarkus-smallrey-opentracing`.
+While we're not using this library yet, we will add it later in this guide.
-Replacing `libthrift` with a version that is not vulnerable causes errors.
+A version of `libthrift` is not vulnerable is - at this time - not compatible with our other libraries.

 So, we can:

 1. not use open tracing -> non negiotiable
-1. implement open tracing with another library -> risk, might not be Native Image compatible
+2. implement open tracing with another library -> risk, might not be Native Image compatible
-1. ignore this particular vulnerability -> risk, high chance we forget this
+3. ignore this particular vulnerability -> risk, high chance we forget this
-1. not fail the build -> risk, only acceptable if people are actively pursuing a clean build (meaning, no warnings)
+4. not fail the build -> risk, only acceptable if people are actively pursuing a clean build (meaning, no warnings)

 In the example I've gone for option #4, but I recommend you make your own choice.

+## Container Image Scanning

+There are a lot of other potential improvements to our pipeline, such as security scanning, load testing, and container image scanning.
+I feel that adding such a step would focus to much on the tool and not a lot on improving our Jenkins X Pipeline.
+So this is an exercise left to the reader.

+There might be a specific guide to validating Container Images in Jenkins X in the future, but this will be a standalone guide.
+It warrants more attention than I want to give it in this guide.

 ## Next Steps